 Yamaha yas-207 is a good choice for the buyers looking to enhance their TV and movie watching experience further at a lower cost.
 The model offers a balanced sound, easy setup, along with DTS virtual surround sound processing which some of you may enjoy.
 But if you have limited space available you might wish to try the Sony HT-MT300 which is smaller and comes with a slim wireless subwoofer.

 It is also possible to slide it under the couch.
 There are other options available which will make for a better choice if you are looking for a multi-room setup for the sound system.
+It was also featured in our comparison of the best soundbar for 55-inch tv.

 But overall, the Yamaha YAS-207 soundbar is a great value and packs a great sound quality for the given price.
 The addition of DTS Virtual: X at this price point is a great thing but then its performance is below par with a sound that is artificial sounding.